DavidSkel/FYP/README.md

 ## Usage

-- Download project folder and extract the project from the zip folder.
+- Download project zip folder and extract the project from the zip folder.
 - Open the project folder into the chosen IDE.
 - When prompted run `pub get` to download required dependancies inside the project.
 If not prompted then naviagte to the `pubspec.yaml` and get the packages/run `pub get` from there.
 - Set the device Flutter will load the project in to `Windows` as currently the code only functions on Windows devices.
 In Visual Studio Code, the Windows device option would look similar to <code>Windows <quote>windows - desktop</quote></code>